michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0140.md

 - adj: being or serving as an illustration of a type
 - adj: serving to warn
 ### Family
+- exemplary: exemplarily+
+- counterexample: counterexamples
+- example: counterexample, examples, exemplary, exemplify, unexampled
+- exemplification: exemplifications
-exemplary: exemplarily+;counterexample: counterexamples;example: counterexample, examples, exemplary, exemplify, unexampled;exemplification: exemplifications;exemplify: exemplification, exemplified, exemplifies, exemplifying
+- exemplify: exemplification, exemplified, exemplifies, exemplifying
 ### Examples
 - “Hidden Figures” is a film of calm and bright rage at the way things were—an exemplary reproach to the very notion of political nostalgia.
 - But it is exemplary of a future that big companies are already imagining.